tbela99/css/README.md

 A CSS parser and minifier written in PHP.

-This is a port of https://github.com/reworkcss/css to PHP with following changes:
+This is a PHP port of https://github.com/reworkcss/css with following changes:

 - it does not follow the original api
 - it can process @import directive.
 This improves performance as the number of http requests is reduced